tyler-dane/bacula/bacula-install-server.md

 }
 ```

-### ADD CLIENT RESOURCE so that Server can connect to Clients
+## ADD CLIENT RESOURCE
+* This is needed so that Server can connect to Clients
 `vim /opt/bacula/etc/conf.d/clients.conf`
 ```bash
 Client {